TaigaAra/otaku-stack/README.md

 # Otaku-Stack

 ## Overview
-Welcome to the Otaku Stack - https://otakustack.net — a fully serverless web app designed to let manga fans browse, search, and save manga from the MangaDex API.
+Welcome to Otaku Stack! - https://otakustack.net — A fully serverless web app designed to let manga fans browse, search, and save manga from the MangaDex API.
 You may be thinking, aren't there a hundred other manga trackers out there?
 Nope... (don't look for them).
 Ok maybe.
 But this one?
 This one exists because my friend exists (yes I have one.. he's mine -_-) and he "needed" a secure way to log the 1500th series he's read this week.
 So, naturally, I built a full-blown cloud-powered tracking platform (Ignore the self glazing).